hollislau/hacker-news/README.md

-# hacker-news
+# Hacker News

-Basic React app utilizing Hacker News API
+A basic React app utilizing the Hacker News API to search for and display articles.